bloominstituteoftechnology/DS-Unit-1-Build/PITCHME.md

 ---

 @snap[center span-100 text-center h3-gray]
-### Riders may benefit from service options which more closely fit their lifestyles
+### Current service options may not be an optimal fit for the lifestyles of riders
 @snapend